 #37 If the roads terrible, drivers are even worse… mostly because they are impatient and will overtake you in the craziest places.
 We think they are more reckless than actually aggressive.
 Anyway, it can be dangerous and if you are driving you should be aware of it.
 Our experience driving in Angola was very, very useful 🙂

-#43 If you are driving in Armenia please note that there are way too many speed cameras on the main roads!
+#41 If you are planning to drive in Armenia please note that there are way too many speed cameras on the main roads!
 In almost every small town you’ll see one, or several!
-We didn’t get any ticket, however, be careful because they used to enforce the speed limit.
+We didn’t get any ticket, however, be careful because they usually enforce the speed limit.

 Other travel information about Armenia